Resources

 Icon

 A Corporate or Employee Group health insurance plan can be cheaper if bought by the employer.
-Other Group plans like family health insurance can be more expensive as compared to Individual health insurance because the coverage is extended to more members other than the policyholder.
+Other Group plans, like family health insurance, can be more expensive than Individual health insurance because coverage is extended to more members than the policyholder.

 3) Which plan is better, group health insurance or Individual?